be-net/2019/content/page/location.md

 # Location

-The BeNet2016 meeting will be held at the Université Catholique de Louvain (Louvain-la-Neuve), in the CORE building.
+The BeNet 2016 meeting will be held at the Université Catholique de Louvain (Louvain-la-Neuve), in the CORE building.

 <div id="mapid" style="width: 100%; height: 400px; border: solid 1px;"></div>